huozhi/bunchee/README.md

 #### Watch Mode

 Bunchee offers a convenient watch mode for rebuilding your library whenever changes are made to the source files.
-To enable this feature, use either -w or --watch.
+To enable this feature, use either `-w` or `--watch`.

 #### `target`